anamariabalacescu/General-Proxy/README.md

 Every action will be documented in the internal history.log.

 Other aspects of the project:
-	If the proxy protocol receives "-F" as a parameter it will forward all packets directly.
+	If the proxy protocol receives "-f" as a parameter it will forward all packets directly.
 	For the implementation of multiple client handling, we build the application as multi-threading using a global mutex to define the access to the critical zone.